Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Because let is followed by an object plus a bare infinitive.

-Incorrect: Let me to know.
+Let me to know.

-The same pattern appears in sentences like:
+The same pattern appears here:

 They let us leave early.